Upperville, Virginia

-Upperville is a small unincorporated village in Fauquier County, Virginia, United States, along U.S. Route 50, fifty miles from downtown Washington, D.C. and near the Loudoun County line.
+Upperville is an unincorporated census-designated place (CDP) in Fauquier and Loudoun Counties in Virginia, United States, along U.S. Route 50, fifty miles from downtown Washington, D.C..
 Founded in the 1790s along Pantherskin Creek, it was originally named Carrstown by first settler Josephus Carr.
 Through an 1819 act passed by the Virginia General Assembly, the name was changed to Upperville.

 John Updike wrote of Upperville in his sardonic 1961 poem "Upon Learning That a Town Exists Called Upperville".

 History

 Upperville has been designated as the Upperville Historic District and is a Virginia Historic Landmark that is listed in the National Register of Historic Places.
-Also listed are Blue Ridge Farm, Oakley, and Rose Hill Farm.
+Also listed are Blue Ridge Farm, Greengarden Farm, Oakley, and Rose Hill Farm.

 Situated eight miles to the west of Middleburg and part of Virginia's famous Piedmont horse country, the Upperville/Middleburg area is home to a number of prominent Thoroughbred horse breeding farms and country estates.
 The Upperville Colt & Horse Show, conceived by Colonel Richard Henry Dulany and first held in 1853, remains the oldest such event in America.
 A Dulany family member owned Oakley Farm.
 It was the site of two battles during the American Civil War.
 Near Upperville, Californian Henry T. Oxnard built a horse breeding operation in 1903 that he named Blue Ridge Farm.
 It was bought by Rear Admiral Cary Travers Grayson in 1928, and members of the Grayson family still own the property, which is listed in the National Register of Historic Places.